Cointegrating Polynomial Regressions with Power Law Trends: Environmental Kuznets Curve or Omitted Time Effects?: The Model and NLS Estimation

-\begin{remark} The fixed powers of $x_{it}$ allow us to test for their significance and thereby distinguish between nonlinearities caused by deterministic and/or stochastic trends.
+\begin{remark} Keeping the powers of $x_{i,t}$ fixed allows us to test for their significance and thereby distinguish between nonlinearities caused by deterministic and stochastic trends.
 This is important for our empirical application on the Environmental Kuznets Curve, see Section \ref{sec:empapplication}. \cite{huphillipswang2019} study a model with a flexible power of the integrated regressor.
 That is, these authors derive the limiting distribution of the NLS estimators for $\beta$ and $\gamma$ when $y_t=\beta |x_t|^\gamma+u_t$ with $\beta\neq 0$. \end{remark}

-\begin{remark} Equations \eqref{eq:gcp_regmodel}-\eqref{eq:NLSestimation} assume that each of the $d$ elements in $\vtheta$ needs to be estimated.
-First, we envision model specifications where $d$ is small such that the deterministic trends cannot represent the integrated regressors (see, e.g. \cite{phillips1998}).
-Second, the applied researcher might prefer to fix certain elements of this vector.
-For example, requiring $\theta_1=0$ and $\theta_2=1$ includes an intercept and linear trend into the model.
-A typical model specification could be

-Our approach and proofs are easily adapted to the case in which some elements of $\vtheta$ are prespecified. \end{remark}
+\begin{remark} The GCPR of \eqref{eq:gcp_regmodel} can be extended in several directions.
+First, integer powers of deterministic trends can be added as long as $\Theta(\varepsilon)$ is adjusted accordingly (to avoid collinearity).
+Second, multiple explanatory variables can be included.
+Related to the EKC, the literature suggests examples such as: population density (\cite{seldensong1994}), trade openness (\cite{jalilferdiun2011}), energy prices (\cite{almulaliozturk2016}), and educational level (\cite{maranzanobentomanera2021}).
+For nonstationary variables, conditions similar to those on $\{x_{i,t}\}$ should be fulfilled (Assumption \ref{assumption:innovations} below).
+Stationary variables should be strictly exogenous.
+Avoiding the elaborate notation which would otherwise arise, we focus on the baseline specification in \eqref{eq:gcp_regmodel}. \end{remark}